Development Application Tracking

-Developers should submit suggested road names for new subdivisions to Council and pay an application fee as outlined in Tamworth Regional Council 2019/2020 Fees and Charges.
+Developers should submit suggested road names for new subdivisions to Council and pay an application fee as outlined in Council's fees and charges (PDF 1.7MB).

 It’s important to be aware that some localities have adopted road naming themes.
 Our Development and Approvals Support Officers can give you advice regarding themes, simply phone (02) 6767 5507.

 Once approved by Council, the new road names will be submitted to the Geographical Names Board of NSW where the Surveyor General and/or the Registrar General can object to any road naming proposal.
 Visit NSW Geographical Names Board for further information on road naming guidelines.